Quick Pan-Fried Tarragon Chicken

 - Increase the heat to high and add in the stock.
 When it starts to simmer, lower the heat to low and cover for 10 minutes, flipping the chicken halfway through.
 Serve immediately with freshly squeezed lemon juice.

-If you don’t have any shallots, use an onion instead!
-Try this tarragon chicken atop a bed of arugula for a killer light meal!
+If you don’t have any shallots, simply use an onion instead!
+Try this tarragon chicken on top of a bed of arugula for an elegant light meal!

 What others are saying